dmouscher/nomic/rules-3.md

 All Units and Upgrade Paths Will be located in an easily accessible location, decided by the admin.
 New units and upgrades may be proposed.
 All Unit Markers will be decided by Moderators/Admins.

+Every unit can be moved to any valid location at a cost of 3^N Energy if not mobile.
+N is equal to the amount of times the Unit has been moved previously.

 The Following is AN EXAMPLE:
 Mob (EXAMPLE) - Group Of People (M1):